BU-NU-CLOUD-SP18/sample-project/README.md

 The vision section describes the final desired state of the project once the project is complete.
 It also specifies the key goals of the project.
 This section provides a context for decision-making.
 A shared vision among all team members can help ensuring that the solution meets the intended goals.
 A solid vision clarifies perspective and facilitates decision-making.

+The vision statement should be specific enough that you can look at a proposed solution and say either "yes, this meets the vision and goals", or "no, it does not".

 ## 2. Users/Personas Of The Project:

 This section describes the principal user roles of the project together with the key characteristics of these roles.
 This information will inform the design and the user scenarios.
 A complete set of roles helps in ensuring that high-level requirements can be identified in the product backlog.

+Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.

 ** **

 ## 3. Scope and Features Of The Project:

 The Scope places a boundary around the solution by detailing the range of features and functions of the project.
 This section helps to clarify the solution scope and can explicitly state what will not be delivered as well.

+Again, it should be specific enough that you can determine that e.g. feature A is in-scope, while feature B is out-of-scope.

 ** **